Silver Vine for Cats: My Review + What You Should Know

 What Is Silver Vine?

 Silver Vine (Actinidia polygama) is a plant native to parts of Asia, often described as a stronger alternative to catnip.
-It contains compounds like actinidine and nepetalactol, which can trigger playful or euphoric reactions in many cats, including ones who don’t respond to catnip at all.
+It contains compounds called actinidine and nepetalactol, which can trigger playful or euphoric reactions in many cats — including ones who don’t respond to catnip at all, which makes it a useful option for the catnip-indifferent feline.

-Silver Vine works on slightly different pathways in a cat’s brain than catnip does, and there’s even some research suggesting it can help repel mosquitoes when cats rub it on their fur (source).
+Silver Vine works on slightly different neural pathways than catnip does, and there’s even some research suggesting it has a bonus mosquito-repelling effect when cats rub it on their fur, making it practical AND fun!
+You can read more here: Cats love silver vine and catnip for a more practical reason than developing euphoria

-Years ago, I found Silver Vine sticks on eBay and gave them a try.
-I paid about £5 for a pack (plus shipping) from a UK-based seller, assuming a European seller would mean better quality or sourcing than buying directly from Asia.
-The sticks arrived in generic Asian packaging, identical to the ones sold directly by Asian sellers for a fraction of the price.
+Back when I first tried Silver Vine, I found sticks on eBay and paid about £5 for a pack (plus shipping) from a UK-based seller (before the reality of Brexit hit us haha), figuring a European seller meant better quality or sourcing than buying directly from Asia.
+The sticks arrived in generic packaging, identical to the ones sold directly by Asian sellers for a fraction of the price.

-Lesson learned: don’t assume a seller closer to home means better quality; often they’re just reselling the exact same product at a markup.
+Lesson learned: a seller closer to home does not mean a better product.
+Often they’re just reselling the exact same thing at a markup.
+File that one away.

 The sticks came in two sizes, both around 12.5 cm (5 inches) long.
-My cats loved them, chewing, batting, rubbing against them, carrying them around the house.
-Even after a few months of regular use, they were still in decent shape, just a bit frayed.
+My cats loved them — chewing, batting, rubbing against them, carrying them around the house like tiny trophies.
+Even after a few months of regular use they were still in decent shape, just slightly frayed.

 Did it help with dental health?
 Honestly, hard to say.
-Chewing can be good for their teeth in general, but I wouldn’t call Silver Vine a substitute for actual dental care.
-Either way, it’s a fun, cheap bit of enrichment!
+Chewing is generally good for teeth, but I wouldn’t call Silver Vine a substitute for actual dental care — and as someone who has spent a significant amount of money on Jupiter’s dental care, I say that with some experience!
+It’s enrichment first and foremost, and excellent enrichment at that.

 Benefits of Silver Vine